Mendocino Redwood Retreat

 Personal property and belongings left behind at the camp will be held in the Camp Office “Lost and Found” for thirty (30) days after which said items will be given to a local thrift shop or otherwise disposed.

-All contracts, deposits and other pertinent information must be submitted to the camp office at least seven (7) days before your arrival.
-Under no circumstances should you consider a calendar date to be confirmed until the camp office has acknowledged receipt of your registration and cleaning deposit.
-Cleaning deposits will be returned at the discretion of the Camp Directors, only by mail, and within two weeks following your departure.
+All contracts, deposits and other pertinent information must be submitted to the camp office at least fourteen (14) days before your arrival.
+Under no circumstances should you consider a calendar date to be confirmed until the camp office has acknowledged receipt of your registration and cleaning deposits.
+Cleaning deposits will be returned at the discretion of the Camp Directors, only by mail, and within roughly two weeks following your departure.

 Please leave your family pets at home.